 The Board of Directors through the NRC shall ensure that an annual compensation review is conducted independently of management and submitted to NRC for review and tracking.
-This review is conducted by external independent consultants, previously through Mclagan® consultants and subsequently through HayGroup®, where this review assesses the Bank's compliance with the SAMA Rules on Compensation Practices and the FSB Principles and Standards.
+This review is conducted by external independent consultants, through Deliotte for 2022.where this review assesses the Bank's compliance with the SAMA Rules on Compensation Practices and the FSB Principles and Standards.
 The Board of Directors, NRC and Management takes into account the findings of such a review in deciding compensation related matters and may also, if deemed appropriate, disclose a summary of the same publicly in the Bank's Annual Report.

-The scope of SABB's remuneration policy covers the following:
+The scope of SAB's remuneration policy covers the following:

-- All employees: Permanent Employees; Fixed Contract Employees; International Assignees; Employees in majority or wholly owned subsidiaries and Agency Outsourced Employees. - All compensation elements: Basic Salary; allowances; employee benefit programmes; bonus and incentive schemes (short-term and long-term). - Key determinants of compensation: Career Banding; individual performance, business and corporate performance; risk alignment; compensation & market conditions; and regulatory requirements. - Approval process: Establishment and amendments of policy; total pay review and incentive payments. - Reporting processes: Annual reporting disclosures; management information reporting: and regulatory reporting, CMA Private Placement notification. - Relevant stakeholder's roles and responsibilities: SABB Board of Directors; Nomination & Remuneration Committee (NRC); Human Resource Department (HRD); & SAMA.
+- All employees: Permanent Employees; Fixed Contract Employees; International Assignees; Employees in majority or wholly owned subsidiaries and Agency Outsourced Employees. - All compensation elements: Basic Salary; allowances; employee benefit programmes; bonus and incentive schemes (short-term and long-term). - Key determinants of compensation: Career Banding; individual performance, business and corporate performance; risk alignment; compensation & market conditions; and regulatory requirements. - Approval process: Establishment and amendments of policy; total pay review and incentive payments. - Reporting processes: Annual reporting disclosures; management information reporting: and regulatory reporting, CMA Private Placement notification. - Relevant stakeholder's roles and responsibilities: SAB Board of Directors; Nomination & Remuneration Committee (NRC); Human Resource Department (HRD); & SAMA.

-Some roles in SABB are considered as material risk taking roles.
-If the role is assessed to have high risk impact on the bank then it would be subject to bonus deferral based on a four tier model.
+Some roles in SAB are considered as material risk taking roles.
+If the role is assessed to have high risk impact on the bank, then it would be subject to bonus deferral based on a four tier model.
 Roles are reviewed by HR Reward and Risk Management on an annual basis.

-Tier One Employees Responsible Person/or High Material Risk Takers / Controller Tier Two Employees Significant Material Risk Takers / Controller Tier Three Employees Material Risk Takers / Controller Tier Four Employees No Significant Material Risk Undertaking or Controlling
+Tier One Employees Responsible Person/or High Material Risk Takers / Controller Tier Two Employees Significant Material Risk Takers / Controller Tier Three Employees Material Risk Takers / Controller

-(b) Information relating to the design and structure of remuneration processes;
+(b) Information relating to the design and structure of remuneration processes